Guide

 What is depreciation?

-Depreciation is what happens when a business asset loses value over time.
-A work computer, for example, gradually depreciates from its original purchase price down to $0 as it moves through its productive life.
+Depreciation is the accounting method that spreads the cost of a business asset over its useful life as the asset loses value.
+A work computer, for example, gradually depreciates from its original purchase price down to $0.

-There are techniques for measuring the declining value of those assets and showing it in your business’s books.
-This area of accounting can get complex so it’s a good idea to work with a professional.
+Why it matters: Depreciation techniques help you measure declining asset values and record them accurately in your business books.
+This area of accounting can get complex, so it’s wise to work with a professional.

 Purpose of depreciation: 3 main functions